 Dental implants are the Cadillac of teeth replacement.
 However, to qualify for them, patients must have adequate jawbone to support the posts.
 Those who have lost significant bone volume over the years can increase their eligibility for dental implants with jawbone regeneration.
-This type of oral surgery in Lone Tree can be performed by our onsite periodontist, Dr. Mike Norouzinia.
+This type of oral surgery in Denver can be performed by our onsite periodontist, Dr. Mike Norouzinia.
 At Metropolitan Dental Care, we provide a number of treatments under one roof for the convenience of our patients.

 What Causes Bone Atrophy?

 Have you ever noticed that individuals who wear traditional dentures sometimes have a “sunken-in” appearance?
 This gaunt look is the result of years of bone degradation.
 When natural teeth roots are present, strong, healthy bone tissue remains, as the nerves within the jawbone are stimulated through forces such as chewing.
 However, when the teeth are removed, the roots are no longer there.
 As a result, the jawbone shrinks gradually over time.
 This is why many long-time denture wearers are not eligible for implants.
 Jawbone regeneration through bone grafting is an excellent way to regain lost bone density and provide a sturdy foundation for dental implants.

 If the bone ridge underneath the gums is too shallow or narrow, a ridge augmentation procedure can be completed to add volume and density.
 During this treatment, your doctor will move the gums back and place a bone grafting material in the areas where you are deficient.
 Although this bone substance can be taken from another area of the jaw, in most cases, it is purchased from a bone and tissue bank.
 Once the bone graft is complete, the surgical area will be covered with a membrane and closed with stitches.
 Generally, it takes a few months of healing before dental implant placement can occur.